 This year BOTH of my kids had LEGO-themed birthday parties so I got a lot of practice making fondant LEGO building bricks in all shapes, sizes and thicknesses.
 I’ll show you how to make both thick fondant LEGO bricks like the ones I made for Liam’s birthday cake…

-Supplies for making a edible fondant LEGO bricks for LEGO birthday cakes and cupcakes (with links and images from affiliates)
+Supplies for making a edible fondant LEGO bricks for DIY LEGO birthday cakes and cupcakes:

 - Good food coloring, set of 12 icing colors